Race and crime in the United Kingdom: Statistics

-By 2016/2017, it was recorded that a stop and search was 8.4 times as likely to occur for a black person compared to a white person.
+For the year 2016/2017, stop and search was 8.4 times as likely to occur for a black person in England and Wales compared to a white person.
 Similarly, the rate of stop and searches in mixed ethnicity and Asian people was more than twice as likely, when compared with that of a person with a white ethnicity.
 Between 2019 and 2020, black people were nine times more likely to be stopped and searched compared to a white person.